sungnga/nextjs-furniture-boutique-app/README.md

 **1. Get Current User from Token, Protect Auth Routes**
 - Install nookies: `npm i nookies`
 - Once a user signup or login to our application they can see different parts of the app depending on permission that they have
 - On our custom App page(_app.js file) we have a `getInitialProps` method that gets called for each of our page components.
 This App component is executed on the server and it's executed before anything else.
-The `getInitialProps` method in this custom App component gets executed for page change
+The `getInitialProps` method in this custom App component gets executed when page changes
-- So this is the ideal place to fetch our user's data with the token and pass it down to each of our page components and the page layout as props
+- So this is the ideal place to fetch our user's data from token and pass it down to each of our page components and the page layout as props
 - **Client-side: get user's account data from token:**
   - In pages/_app.js file:
     - From the context object we're able to information about the request and response because the App component is being executed on the server